 Heavily tried by more than twenty years of Israeli occupation and the 33 days of merciless bombing by the same Israeli forces in 2006, Sidon never gave up on retrieving its ancient glamour and doggedly claiming back its heyday importance.

-Walking the streets of Sidon conveys a sense of belonging to a bigger picture, and this probably stems from the Phoenician, Greek and Roman ruins that stand proud all over South Lebanon, all civilizations that left their own imprint over the precious legacy of legendary Babylonian Empire which, from ancient Mesopotamia, sprawled up to these enchanted lands blessed by mild temperatures and rich in water.
+Walking the streets of Sidon conveys a sense of belonging to a bigger picture, and this probably stems from the Phoenician, Greek, and Roman ruins that stand proud all over South Lebanon, all civilizations that left their own imprint on the precious legacy of legendary Babylonian Empire which, from ancient Mesopotamia, sprawled up to these enchanted lands blessed by mild temperatures and rich in water.

 As the local tourist catchphrase reads, “the Medina of Sidon is a wide-open history book”.

 Its primordial inhabited settlements dating back to as far as 4000 BC, Sidon today is like a wise old lady who has seen everything.

 Battles and rivalries over this small piece of a verdant stretch have had the effect of blending different cultures with each other, with the result of having a complex society, steeped in idiosyncrasies, all premises that brought to Lebanese controversial contemporary reality, from Beirut‘s gentrified palaces to the heavy military presence in the South.

 One of the cornerstones of Sidon’s prosperity has been throughout the centuries the production of handmade soap, craft popular all over the area from Aleppo, in Syria, up to Nablus, in Palestine.